Boosting QCD Studies with Bootstrap Tools

 In the last decade, there has been incredible development of bootstrap tools which we will use in this project to obtain a series of groundbreaking results about QCD that are difficult or impossible to obtain by other means.

-We will use the S-matrix bootstrap to study QCD in the physical regime.
-Our main goals include:
+- We will use the S-matrix bootstrap to study QCD in the physical regime.

-- Finding numerically crossing symmetric, analytic, and unitary expressions for scattering amplitudes of pions, protons, and neutrons.
+- Our main goal is to find numerically crossing symmetric, analytic, and unitary expressions for scattering amplitudes of pions, protons, and neutrons.

-- Performing spectral analysis of resonances described by complex energies.
+- We will perform spectral analysis of resonances described by complex energies.

 Secondary Goals

-We will attempt to determine the spectrum of Caswell-Banks-Zaks fixed points on both sides.
-Additionally, we will obtain rigorous bounds on the trace anomalies in generic 4D conformal field theories.
+- We will attempt to determine the spectrum of Caswell-Banks-Zaks fixed points on both sides.

 Since the bootstrap tools are model independent, in order to study QCD, we will augment them with QCD model-dependent data which comes from experiments, numerical simulations, and ('t Hooft and trace) anomalies.